Bug report #3348

 GDAL TIFF dataset masking not fully supported

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||13408|

 recent improvements in masking of TIFF by GDAL can generate images that QGis does not completely support.
 Improved support would understand the masks and render only non-masked pixels. note that mapserver trunk understands this masking right now..

-#2 Updated by Benjamin Schepers about 6 years ago
+#2 Updated by Benjamin Schepers over 6 years ago

 - Affected QGIS version set to 2.2.0

 - Crashes QGIS or corrupts data set to No

 - Target version changed from Version 1.7.0 to Version 2.2

 - Status changed from Closed to Reopened

 Internal NoData-Masks in GeoTIFFs seem not to be respected by QGIS.
 The masked area is shown black (Value "0,0,0") and not transparent ("NoData") as it should.